Receive Proper Treatment for a Lumbar Disc Herniation

 Risk Factors for a Lumbar Disc Herniation

 In addition to age and trauma, the following represent some of the other risk factors for herniating a disc in the lower back region:

 - Excess Weight – Excess weight, especially obesity, puts a tremendous amount of stress on the discs in the lower back.

 - Genetics – Some people have a predisposition for herniated discs.

-- Occupation – Jobs that require twisting, bending sideways, pulling or pushing, and repetitive lifting (particularly of heavy objects) create a higher risk of a lumbar disc herniation.
+- Occupation – Jobs that require twisting, bending sideways, pulling or pushing, and repetitive lifting (particularly of heavy objects) create a higher risk of lumbar disc herniation.

 Seeking Medical Care

-With most cases, a herniated disc can heal on its own within 2-3 months.
+In most cases, a herniated disc can heal on its own within 2-3 months.
 However, if you have any of the symptoms mentioned and the pain either continually worsens or does not go away, please contact us at Key Clinics.